-reby acknowledge my receipt of the Chautauqua Institution acknowledge that I (i) am responsible for reading and ve been provided with an opportunity to ask questions about the Policy.
-I understand that, shou contact the Director of Human Reso ld I have questions about this Policy in the future, I should urces Dated: Name:
+l, , hereby acknowledge my receipt of the Chautauqua Institution • • icy").
+I acknowledge that I (i) am responsible for reading and nd (ii) have been provided with an opportunity to ask questions about the Policy.
+I understand the contact the Director of Hur at, should I have questions about this Policy in the future, I should an Resources Dated: Name: